Kees-van-der-Oord/WioPeriodMeter/README.md

 - Low Pulse Width
 - High Pulse Width

-Press the top left button to toggle throug the modes.

-(keep the button pressed for > 0.5 s).
+Press the top left button to toggle through the modes (keep the button pressed for > 0.5 s).